Video audio editing

 4. Your video will now appear split into multiple clips on the timeline with silences removed.

-Separate audio from video in seconds
+Separate audio from video

 Mute specific audio in your video